Infinity Wars: Plot

-Loki arrives at a library in Omnipotence City, where he finds that none of its multiversal stories list him as being a hero.
-The timekeeper Flowa directs him to a book about the different universes, but finds pages are missing.
-Loki enlists Flowa's help to visit the God Quarry.
-Meanwhile, Adam Warlock senses the corruption of the Soul World and enlists Doctor Strange to help.
-Strange, who has the Time Stone, tries to get Adam to give up the Soul Stone.
-Before leaving, Adam warns Strange that Kang the Conqueror is not the only one looking for the Infinity Stones.
-On Chitauri Prime, Thanos prepares to rally the Chitauri to find all of the reformed Infinity Stones, but a shadowy figure appears behind Thanos and stabs him.
-Recognizing the identity of the female from her sword, Thanos defends himself before the figure proceeds to brutally behead him and destroy the Chitauri armada with poison gas.
-The figure destroys Thanos' gauntlet, claiming that her future is blank as the past is dead.
+Adam Warlock senses the corruption of Soul World and enlists Doctor Strange to help.
+Strange, who has the Time Stone, tries to get Warlock to give up the Soul Stone.
+Before leaving, Warlock warns Strange that Kang the Conqueror is not the only one looking for the Infinity Stones.
+On Chitauri Prime, Thanos prepares to rally the Chitauri to find the Infinity Stones, but a shadowy figure appears behind Thanos and kills him.